 LeasePlan takes steps reasonable in the circumstances to ensure the personal information it holds, including your credit related personal information, is accurate, up-to-date, complete, relevant and not misleading.
 Under the Privacy Act, you have a right to access and seek correction of your personal information that is collected and held by LeasePlan.

 LeasePlan will grant access to your personal information to the extent required or authorised by the Privacy Act or other law and take steps reasonable in the circumstances to correct your personal information where necessary and appropriate.
-Where necessary to resolve a request for correction of your credit related personal information, LeasePlan may also consult with other relevant entities, including but not limited to Veda Advantage.
+Where necessary to resolve a request for correction of your credit related personal information, LeasePlan may also consult with other relevant entities, including but not limited to Equifax.
 LeasePlan’s use or disclosure of your credit related personal information to other entities for correction purposes is permitted by the Privacy Act.

 If at any time you would like to access or correct the personal information that LeasePlan holds about you please contact the person, or department that you normally deal with to request access or correct your personal information.
 To obtain access to your personal information: